-We have provided host communities with access to health services since 1992.
+We have therefore provided project area communities in PNG with access to health services since 1992.

-Through our participation in the Infrastructure Tax Credit Scheme (ITCS), we also support the PNG Government’s development, rehabilitation and maintenance of health care facilities in our host communities.
+Through our participation in the PNG Infrastructure Tax Credit Scheme (ITCS), we also support the PNG Government’s development, rehabilitation and maintenance of health care facilities in our project area communities.

-- Strengthening health systems (including information collection and analysis), reproductive health (including childbirth and post-natal care),
+- Strengthening health systems (including information collection and analysis)

 Water, sanitation and hygiene (WaSH)

 A large proportion of PNG’s rural population have limited access to safe and potable water and sanitation.
-Coupled with events such as flooding, frost and drought and water and food borne diseases make communities vulnerable to water scarcity and related health and hygiene issues
+Coupled with events such as flooding, frost and drought and water- and food-borne diseases, this makes communities vulnerable to water scarcity and related health and hygiene issues.

-Oil Search is supporting communities impacted by recent drought and flooding through initiatives that support community access to reliable, clean and safe sources of water.
+Oil Search and OSF are supporting communities in PNG impacted by recent drought and flooding through initiatives that support community access to reliable, clean and safe sources of water.

-We also support target communities and schools to have access to clean water, hand washing and sanitation facilities.
+We also support target communities and schools so they have access to clean water, hand-washing and sanitation facilities.